 fig.Snapdragon CPU by Qualcomm

-According to Centurion Mark (kind of raw benchmark),iPhone 12’s A14 Bionic chip is considered to be high performing CPU for both single-threaded and multi-threaded tasks.
+According to the Nano Review Website (a kind of raw benchmark),iPhone 13’s A15 Bionic chip is considered to be high performing CPU for both single-threaded and multi-threaded tasks.

 Qualcomm's best processor includes snapdragon 2, 4,6,7,8 series, etc. Higher the value, latest the product, and higher the performance.

 Android supports 3 types of processors. a) ARM b) Intel (X86 and X64) c) MIPS

 iPhone supports an ARM-based architecture processor.

-Among all these processors, ARM is considered to be the best processor architecture and most commonly used in the market.
-ARM-based SoC is developed by Samsung Electronics' System.
+Among all of these processors, ARM is widely regarded as the best processor architecture and the most widely used in the market.
+The system at Samsung Electronics creates ARM-based SoCs.

 Some processors like the Apple A14 Bionic Chip, Apple A15 Bionic chip, Snapdragon 888, Snapdragon 888 Plus, Exynos 1080, Exynos 2100 and Exynos 2200 have been fabricated in 5nm technology.

-For the same processor area, the smaller the nanometer value, the more the transistor can adjust on it than the processor with a larger nanometer value.
-So, more tasks can be performed in the given time frame in the processor which uses a smaller nanometer value.
-So, a 7nm A12 Bionic processor can adjust more transistors so it is faster, more power-efficient than a 16nm A10 Bionic processor.
+The smaller the nanometer value for the same processor area, the more the transistor can adjust on it than the processor with a larger nanometer value.
+As a result, more tasks can be completed in the given time frame by using a processor with a smaller nanometer value.
+As a result, a 7nm A12 Bionic processor can adjust more transistors, allowing it to be faster and more power-efficient than a 16nm A10 Bionic processor.

 More the number of cores in the processor, the more stuff the processor can do in a given time.